nirmaha/FBLA-CANDP2024-SEANANDNIR/README.md

 ### Sign Up
 This is where a user can make an account that will need to connect to a school via a code.
 ### Create School
-This allows the user to make a new school and get a school code.
+This allows the user to create a new school and get a school code.
 ### Help
-This page guides the user through each step of the log in, sign up, and creating a school.
+This page guides the user through each step of logging in, signing up, and creating a school.

 ## Views Pages
 ### Dashboard